senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

           the repository is not changed unless the configuration is exported and then registered via ConfigManager.
         - Is idempotent.
-        - Warning: if records in the repository refer to the unregistered datasource the configuration cannot be used as the active configuration.
+        - Warning: if records in the repository refer to the unregistered datasource, the configuration cannot be used as the active configuration.

 ## SzConfigManager